Samuel Jessner

-Samuel Jessner (5 January 1859 - 7 December 1929) was a German dermatologist known for his work on the skin and hair symptoms of patients with syphilis.
+Samuel Jessner (21.
+December 1858 - 7 December 1929) was a German dermatologist known for his work on the skin and hair symptoms of patients with syphilis.

-Jessner was born in Dorbian (now Darbėnai), Lithuania, and studied medicine at the University of Königsberg.
+Jessner was born in Dorbian (now Darbėnai), Russian Empire, and studied medicine at the University of Königsberg.
 After completing his doctorate, he habilitated there as well.
 He dealt mainly with skin and venereal diseases.
 He was chairman of the Königsberg branch of the free-religious Deutschen Gesellschaft für ethische Kultur (German Society for Ethical Culture).
 His sons were the dermatologist Max Jessner and the theater director and director Fritz Jessner.